The old Scottish-Dalriadan name Larter is derived from the Celtic personal name Arthur,

 Early History of the Larter family

-This web page shows only a small excerpt of our Larter research.Another 166 words (12 lines of text) are included under the topic Early Larter History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Larter research.Another 31 words (2 lines of text) covering the years 1532 and are included under the topic Early Larter History in all our PDF Extended History products and printed products wherever possible.

 Larter Spelling Variations